 As you might agree, any good marketer is active and well-informed, and having basic knowledge on some of these topics, including HTML and CSS, can go a long way with impressing your colleagues or with a simple breakthrough in one of your projects.

-After all, our inbound marketing world can be competitive, and unlike keyword stuffing, amassing and absorbing these small nuggets of knowledge puts you above the fold!
+After all, our inbound marketing world can be competitive, and these small nuggets of knowledge can make you more efficient, effective, and ahead of the curve.